Minh Mang Mausoleum - An architectural jewel of Hue

 The sacred compound

 You must cross the bridges of Intelligence and Righteousness, spanning Tan Nguyet lake, then climb 33 stone steps, to arrive at the funerary tomb of the king in the center of Khai Trach Son hill.
 But the grave is protected by the "precious wall" symbolizing the sun that makes it inaccessible to visitors.
 The big door was opened only once to allow passage to the royal coffin.
-Since then, it is permanently closed.
+Since then, it has been permanently closed.

 How to get to the Minh Mang Tomb?

-+ The most athletic way to get there is by bike.
++ The most athletic way to get there is by bicycle.
 It is a very beautiful trip that can be combined with the visit of other tombs and some sights like the Pagoda of the Heavenly Lady and the garden houses of Hue.